exowanderer/WikidataChat/README.md

 Retrieval Augmented Generation (RAG) with for answering question with the Wikidata REST API

 ## Introduction
-WikidataQAChat is an innovative tool designed to leverage the comprehensive knowledge base of Wikidata, transforming it into a user-friendly question-and-answer chat interface.
+WikidataChat is an innovative tool designed to leverage the comprehensive knowledge base of Wikidata, transforming it into a user-friendly question-and-answer chat interface.
 It aims to provide the general public with validated and cited knowledge directly from Wikidata, reducing the chances of misinformation or "hallucinations" often associated with large language models (LLMs).

 ## Features
-WikidataQAChat boasts a unique textification pipeline with the following capabilities:
+WikidataChat boasts a unique textification pipeline with the following capabilities:
 - **Search and Download**: Utilizes Google's Serapi search pipeline and Wikidata's REST API to fetch relevant JSON data.
 - **Textification**: Converts Wikidata statements into string statements, preparing them for processing.
 - **RAG Pipeline**: Merges Wikidata string statements with user-provided questions to generate informed and accurate answers through an LLM.